codetocloudorg/platform-engineering/docs/terraform/README.md

 **Note: You could easily modify the Terraform script to deploy infrastructure across any cloud provider.
 For the purpose of this example, I am using Azure.**

 ##### Future Items
-- Example using OpenTofu as IaC tool
+- Example using OpenTofu as IaC-tool
 - Use of security scanning tools overtop CI/CD
 - Example of policy enforcement around IaC within CI/CD